When I was growing up in Holland, in The Hague , we used to celebrate St Nicolas day on the 6th of December.

-I think it’s really sweet how my son’s birthday is the 6th of December because we always have a celebration in our house.
-He couldn’t have picked a better day to arrive really.
+I think it’s really sweet how my son’s birthday is around this time because we always have a celebration in our house.
+He couldn’t have picked a better time to arrive really.

 I might give him a little lump of coal for his birthday.
 (Just as a little joke).
 He’s actually really well behaved.

 I get kind of nostalgic around this time of year.
 I wonder about what my life would of been like if we’d stayed in Holland.
 I do miss it ever so much.